Edward Dalyngrigge: Knighthood

 England had been at war with France on-and-off since the 1330s when King Edward III laid claim to the French throne.
 Due to a number of attacks by the French on towns on the southern English coast, there was a good reason for building a well-defended castle close to the south coast.
 At the time, the River Rother was still navigable as far as Bodiam and the French could easily have sailed an invading or raiding force there.
 Consequently, King Richard II issued a royal licence to Dalyngrigge in October 1385 to crenellate his manor house at Bodiam.
 The licence, in Latin, stated:

 In addition to the licence to crenellate, Sir Edward was granted a royal licence to divert a stream from "Dalyngreggesbay", upstream in Salehurst, to Bodiam to power a watermill.
 The mill was situated to the south of the site for Sir Edward's new castle between the castle and the River Rother, fed by a large mill-pond.

 In 1386-87, Sir Edward was appointed Captain of Brest, and due to his having to spend his time in France is unlikely to have been present to oversee the first stages of his new castle.

 By 1390, the threat of war with France had receded.
 Sir Edward was appointed to several commissions, such as to conclude a truce with France, to make conditions with the Count of Flanders and with the people of Ghent, Bruges and Ypres, and to survey the castles and fortresses of Calais and Picardy.

 In 1390, he was one of the nine knights who attached their seal to a letter sent to the Pope deploring the excesses of the Church.
 Sir Edward's status in the country was further reflected in 1392 when he was appointed as Warden of London by King Richard II when civic liberties were suspended from May to September of that year.

 By the time his castle at Bodiam was completed in about 1390, Dalyngrigge did not have long to enjoy it, as he died some time between July 1393 and August 1394.

 He was succeeded by his son, Sir John Dalyngrigge, who was married to Alice, daughter and heir of Sir John Beauchamp of Powick, and relict of Sir Thomas Butler of Sudeley, Gloucestershire.

 In fiction

-An entirely fictionalized appropriation of the person of Edward Dalyngrigg is the main character in The Scourge trilogy, by Roberto Calas.
+A fictionalized version of Edward Dalyngrigg is the main character in The Scourge trilogy, by Roberto Calas.